LottieAnning/LIFE4136_rotation3/README.md

 # LIFE4136 Rotation 3
-This is the github page for rotation 3 of LIFE4136, exploring ploidy and purity patterns in European Arabidopsis lyrata.
-Further to the work completed by Marburger et al., in 2019 (paper accessed here: https://www.nature.com/articles/s41467-019-13159-5) the contents of this repository specifically investigate trends which highlight if a sample population is an allopolyploid or autopolyploid.
-This research is to support the further investigation currently being completed by their team in whether alloploidy (attained via interspecific hybridisation) aids in stabilising meiosis and other processes that are disturbed during whole genome duplication (WGD).
+This is the github page for rotation 3 of LIFE4136, exploring the novel process of hybridisation post whole genome duplication (WGD).
+Further to the work completed by Marburger et al., in 2019 (paper accessed here: https://www.nature.com/articles/s41467-019-13159-5) the contents of this repository investigate trends which highlight to what extent a sample population is an allopolyploid or autopolyploid.
+This research is to support the further investigation currently being completed by their team as to how and why allopolyploidy (attained via interspecific hybridisation) is occuring post WGD.
+Other literature points to hybridisation occuring prior WGD not post - such is the nature of the sample populations in this research.

 Arabidopsis arenosa is the sister species of Arabidopsis lyrata.
-Both species exist in diploid and tetraploid states, Arabidopsis arenosa underwent WGD before Arabidopsis lyrata and such the hybridization of Arabidopsis lyrata tetraploids with Arabidopsis arenosa aided in the stabilisation of cell division.
-This happens because certain genes that are important for meiosis, as well as other cellular processes affected by WGD, are exchanged between different plant varieties during hybridization.
+Both species exist in diploid and tetraploid states, Arabidopsis arenosa underwent WGD before Arabidopsis lyrata.
+The hybridization of Arabidopsis lyrata tetraploids with Arabidopsis arenosa tetraploids occured post WGD such that processes, namely cell division, will have already relatively stabilised so hybridisation is providing novel traits to withstand selective pressures.
+It is expected that the allotetraploids will sequentially reduce to a diploid state, thus producing the Arabidopdsis taxa with more genetic variability.

 The below code is to be ran in alternating R, Python and UNIX environments